petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 we also don't want to require them to be cloud computing administrators.

-GitHub is typical place to share Git repositories, and researchers will typically use this to share code, siloing it from the rest of the project materials.
+GitHub is typical place to share Git repositories, and researchers will typically use GitHub to host their code (because GitHub is designed software development), siloing it from the rest of the project materials.

-There are archival services out there, but they're not designed to be used during the project.

-What we need is Git/GitHub more purpose-built for research.
-It needs to be just as easy to keep track of the history of a large dataset as it is to keep track of a script.
+What we need is a GitHub for science---a place to store, collaborate on, and share research projects (all files, not just code) throughout their entire lifecycle.
+[Hugging Face](https://huggingface.co/) is a similar platform for machine learning.
+We have plenty of options for sharing artifacts once they're complete, but not many that facilitate work in progress.

+This new platform needs to be built for research, not just software.
 Instead of interacting with repos, forks, and commits, we need an app with a data model that deals with figures, datasets, and publications.

-Hugging Face Hub is similar for machine learning.

 What we need is a simpler version control solution geared towards research that works for all the different file types researchers use, so they can all be kept in the same single repository.
 We also need a place to store and collaborate on all of these files that is not primarily designed for software development.

-Unlike other data sharing platforms, it's meant to be used during the work as a means of backup and collaboration, not just as a way to share files at the end.
-It can serve as a showcase for the work too, like how software developers will show off their code on GitHub.

 It should also be fully open source, since GitHub is not, and its centralization represents a risk